 HDFS is a Java based distributed file system that allows you to store large data across multiple nodes in a Hadoop cluster.
 So, HDFS is an underlying storage system for storing the data in the distributed environment.
 HDFS is a file system, whereas HBase is a database (similar as NTFS and MySQL).

 As Both HDFS and HBase stores any kind of data (i.e. structured, semi-structured and unstructured) in a distributed environment so lets look at the differences between HDFS file system and HBase, a NoSQL database.

-As we know HBase is used on HDFS, so a combination of both gives us a great opportunity to use the benefits of both, in a tailored solution as we are going to see in the below Facebook messenger case study.
+As we know HBase is distributed over HDFS, so a combination of both gives us a great opportunity to use the benefits of both, in a tailored solution, as we are going to see in the below Facebook messenger case study.